Scientific Focus: Cancer Biology and Biochemistry Program

 of this thematic group studies the complex processes of fatty acid and lipid

 metabolism, NAD+ metabolism, glucose metabolism and nanotechnology, and

 glycolytic regulation.
 Synergy within this group is derived from interactions

 between biologists, x-ray crystallographers, geneticists, and biochemists to

 unravel the complicated metabolic processes common to tumor cells.

 The DNA damage and Genomic Integrity group has a common goal of understanding the metabolism of DNA and how the processes maintain genomic integrity.

-Members is this thematic group work on mismatch repair (MMR) in cancer, the role of fragile site in genomic maintenance, DNA processing by exonucleases, the role of unusual DNA structures, and the development of novel genotoxic agents.
+changes.
+Specific expertise includes damage and repair pathways in cancer, DNA processing by exonucleases, and the development of novel genotoxic agents.
 Collaborations between biologists, X-ray crystallographers, physicists and chemists provide synergistic enhancement to the scientific capabilities of this group.